pypa/packaging.python.org/source/discussions/choosing-a-module-name.rst

 Make sure to have a valid :ref:`Python identifier <python:identifiers>` for your module name.
 The PyPI project/dist name and the Python module may differ slightly.
+Moreover, one PyPI project/dist may ship more than one module or importable package — it is only possible that one matches the name, others can't.
 For example, your package in :file:`pyproject.toml` and on PyPI may have the name ``abcd-1234``.
-But a module named abcd-1234 would be cumbersome to import in Python, since it isn't a valid identifier.
+But a module named ``abcd-1234`` would be cumbersome to import in Python, since it isn't a valid identifier.
 (There is a way to import it anyway, see :doc:`importlib <python:library/importlib>` and this question_.)